 @ Calvary Church

-Come and jon our Calvary Moms group as they gather for a time of fellowship, devotion and breakfast.
+Join our Calvary Moms at Calvary Church for a time of fellowship, devotion and snacks.

 @ Calvary Church